 The N3C organizing committee is pleased to call for nominations for the second N3C award that will be given to an outstanding early career researcher (Principle Investigator) working on topics related to the multidisciplinary field of catalysis in the Netherlands.

-The purpose of the N3C award is to recognize outstanding work in catalysis and chemistry carried out by an early career PI made in the past 4 years (December 1, 2014 up to December 1, 2018).
+The purpose of the N3C award is to recognize outstanding work in catalysis and chemistry carried out by an early career PI made in the past 4 years (February 1, 2017 to February 1, 2021).
 The N3C award is intended to give the next generation of talented catalysis researchers working in the Netherlands an extra encouragement and bring them in the spotlight of catalysis communities in the Netherlands and abroad.
-The first N3C award will be presented during the 20th N3C anniversary conference that will take place March 4-9, 2019.
-The award will consist of a certificate, artwork and an N3C award lecture given in plenary format during the conference.
+The first N3C award will be presented during the online 22nd N3C anniversary conference that will take place on March 1, 2021.
+The award will consist of a certificate, artwork and an N3C award lecture given in plenary format at the 23rd N3C conference in 2022.

 A nominee for the active researcher working at a research institution in the Netherlands or Flanders,

 - to be active in a research field relevant to the N3C conference (homogeneous and heterogeneous catalysis, catalytic chemical conversions, catalysis engineering, computational and theoretical catalysis, coordination chemistry, biocatalysis),

 - received a PhD degree not more than 10 years prior to the nomination deadline (compensation for (child)care will be considered upon request; the rules adopted by the ERC grant scheme for extension of the eligibility will be used),

 - performed outstanding and independent chemical research work in the past 4 years.
 Special weight will be given to independence of thought and originality.

 Guidelines for nominations